klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 ## Step 3: Create Server API

 Now that we have our services, let's create an API layer to use them in our components.
-This is similar to creating controllers in Spring Boot.

 ### Exercise 3: